GaryB93/GaryB93/README.md

 # About Me
-Hello, I'm a Software Engineer with a passion robust scalable applications with skills in JavaScript/TypeScript, React, Redux, Node/Express, and NoSQL/SQL databases.
+Hello, I'm a Software Engineer with a passion to problem solve and build robust and scalable applications with skills in JavaScript/TypeScript, React, Redux, Node/Express, and NoSQL/SQL databases just to name a few.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E.svg?style=for-the-badge&logo=JavaScript&logoColor=black)